Extra Fields

 unknown-morphs.png

-Adding this field to your card-template can give you a quick way to see which morphs are unknown to you.
-The example above uses the following card-template:
+Adding this field to your card-template can give you a quick way to see which morphs are/were unknown to you on the first encounter.
+Here is a simplified version of the card template used in the example above:

-This is useful if you want to sort your cards in the browser based on how many unknowns they have.
+This is useful if you want to sort your cards in the browser based on how many total/unknown morphs they have.

 unknowns-count-search-field.png